 - 2.8 Class exceptions are based on the type of environmental information held or the nature of the request rather than the content of the environmental information.
 Even if any of these exceptions apply, the Group must also apply the public interest test.
 These exceptions include: - 2.8.1 environmental information which is not held this applies where the Group does not hold the requested environmental information; - 2.8.2 manifestly unreasonable requests for example, in complying with the request, a significant burden would be imposed on the Group, or the request is designed to cause disruption or annoyance to the Group; - 2.8.3 the request is formulated in too general a manner for example, the Group can refuse a request for environmental information if the request is formulated in too general a matter.
-However, under the duty to provide advice and assistance, the Group will be required to assist the requester to see if their request can be clarified; - 2.8.4 material in the course of completion; and - 2.8.5 internal communications.
+However, under the duty to provide advice and assistance, the Group will be required to assist the requester to see if their request can be clarified;

+2.8.5 internal communications.